rekalogika/rekalogika.dev/docs/mapper/02-object/01-map.md

 ---
-title: Mapping Properties with Different Source and Target Names
+title: Changing the Mapping Behavior with the Map Attribute
 ---

 By default, Mapper will map a property on the source side to a property with the same name on the target side.
 If the names are different, you can use the `#[Map]` attribute.

-## General
+## Mapping Properties with Different Source and Target Names

 ```php
 use Rekalogika\Mapper\Attribute\Map;